Raaz (2002 film): Cultural impacts

-The music, composed by Nadeem–Shravan, was one of the best-selling Bollywood soundtracks of the year and remains popular.

 Influences

 India

 Media outlets recognized Raaz as a breakthrough film in Bollywood horror.
-It appears on various lists of top Indian horror films, including those by Filmfare, which named it among the best Bollywood horror films of the past two decades, Indian Express, regarded it among best horror film in Indian cinema, Open Magazine, positioning as a pioneer of a new subgenre and named "Best cult classic horror film, India Today, listed the film among best horror film ever made, Indiatimes, cited it among Bollywood’s best horror movies, Hindustan Times, recognised it as best romantic horror film, and India.com, which recommended it as a chilling film not to be watched alone.
+It appears on various lists of top Indian horror films, including those by Filmfare, which named it among the best Bollywood horror films of the past two decades, Indian Express, regarded it among best horror film in Indian cinema, Open Magazine, positioning as a pioneer of a new subgenre and named "Best cult classic horror film, India Today, listed the film among best horror film ever made, Indiatimes, cited it among Bollywood’s best horror movies, Hindustan Times, recognised it as best romantic horror film.
 The IIFA also ranked Raaz first among best Bollywood horror films.

 Times now noted the film for being scarier than The Conjuring.
-Pinkvilla considered it as best horror cinema ever made.
 The Print featured Raaz as a milestone for Indian horror.
 The strategic fusion was highlighted by Mint, which placed it among the "Ten Bollywood horror films that redefined the genre."
 ScoopWhoop, emphasized the film's mastery and called "one of the best ever in Bollywood horror".